belgattitude/nextjs-monorepo-example/README.md

    > PS:
    >  - NextJS 10.2+ [has an experimental flag](https://github.com/vercel/next.js/pull/22867) for monorepo,
    >    when time comes it might allow to skip the webpack config override above.
-   >  - If your shared package make use of css, scss... in your new package.
-A custom webpack configuration must be done,
+   >  - If your shared package make use of scss bundler...
+A custom webpack configuration will be necessary
    >    or use [next-transpile-modules](https://github.com/martpie/next-transpile-modules), see FAQ below.